lrherz/class-demo/README.md

 # Class Demo

-This is a proctice repository for working on the March 2015 GitHub class.
+This is a practice repository for working on the March 2015 GitHub class.